 Your baby will love hearing the sound these snowflakes make as they drop into the jar!
 They’ll be honing their fine motor skills at the same time!
 Learn how to do this toy by yourself via Kids Activities Blog.

 26. Stacking Blocks

-Stacking is exhilarating!
+Stacking is exhilarating especially in the first year!
 Building something that didn’t exist and then pushing the boundaries of how tall it can go is a learning experience that can be fun and exciting.
 Stacking blocks are always a fun way to keep your 1-year-old’s sensory bin.
 What will happen if you add just one more block?